seb-835/opentelemetry/otel-article-1-3.md

 If you are able to retrieve this information, it means your user account allows you to read this information from your cluster.
 By default, our OpenTelemetry collector does not have this privilege.
 We need to grant it permission to read this information.
 How?
 Thanks to RBAC ;)

-The manifest otel/otel_rbac_K8S-events.yaml grants read access to Kubernetes Events for pods using the serviceAccount 'otel-k8sevent' in the namespace 'otel'.
+The manifest otel/otel_rbac_K8S-events.yaml grants read access to Kubernetes Events for pods using the ServiceAccount 'otel-k8sevent' in the namespace 'otel'.

 ```
 kubectl apply -f  https://raw.githubusercontent.com/seb-835/opentelemetry/main/otel/otel_rbac_K8S-events.yaml
 ```
-The collector is configured to use this serviceAccount.
+The collector is configured to use this ServiceAccount.
 ```
   ...
   metadata: